2600hz/kazoo/applications/webhooks/doc/events/channels.md

 * `channel_create`
 * `channel_destroy`

-These events are sharing common fields below though their existence and their values, especially `costum_channel_vars` and `custome_application_vars`, varies and are depend on specific call types.
+These events are sharing common fields below though their existence and their values, especially `custom_channel_vars` and `custom_application_vars`, varies and are depend on specific call types.

 ## Base Channel event sample